okfn/okfn.github.com/blog/_posts/2017-02-27-datapackage-pipelines.md

 username: akariv
 ---

-*[datapackage-pipelines][dpp] is the newest part of the Frictionless Data toolchain.
-It is a framework for defining data processing steps declaratively to generate self-describing Data Packages.*
+*[datapackage-pipelines][dpp] is the newest part of the [Frictionless Data][fd] toolchain.
+Originally developed through work on OpenSpending, it is a framework for defining data processing steps to generate self-describing Data Packages.*

 [OpenSpending][os] is an open database for uploading fiscal data for countries or municipalities to better understand how governments spend public money.
 In this project, we're often presented with requests to upload large amounts of potentially budget messy data---often a CSV or Excel files---to the platform.

-![OpenSpending image](/img/posts/dpp-openspending.png)

-We looked for existing ETL (extract, transform, load) solutions for extracting data from these different sources, transforming them into a format that OpenSpending supports (the
-[Open Fiscal Data Package][fdp]) and loading them into the platform.
+We looked for existing ETL (extract, transform, load) solutions for extracting data from these different sources, transforming them into a format that OpenSpending supports (the [Open Fiscal Data Package][fdp]) and loading them into the platform.
 A few existing and powerful solutions exist, but none suited our needs.
 Most were optimised for a use case in which you have a few different data sources, on which a large dependency graph can be built out of complex processing nodes.
 The OpenSpending use case is radically different.
 Not only do we have *many* data sources, but our processing flows are *independent* (i.e. not an intricate dependency graph) and mostly quite *similar* (i.e. built from the same building blocks).

+![OpenSpending image](/img/posts/dpp-openspending.png)

 We also found that typical ETL solutions were intended to be used by data scientists and developers with processing pipelines defined in